 Due to the watchdog roles they play, NGOs have on many occasions turned out to be among the government’s fiercest critics, and at times government officials have labeled them as an “opposition” force.
 Such acrimony has resulted in a number of civil society activists working in a very politically sensitive environment, with numerous incidences of threats, physical and emotional harassment.
 While political threats and intolerance were the order of the day in the government led by President Bingu wa Mutharika, who died in April 2012, such tendencies resurfaced in 2013 under the government led by President Joyce Banda (the Peoples Party (PP)).
 April 2013, for example, saw one of the tribal chiefs forced into hiding for appearing to criticize the President while another NGO leader was harshly reprimanded for criticizing government policies on May 1, 2013.

 President Peter Mutharika, who took office on May 31, 2014, announced in September 2014 that his government would prioritize the review of Malawi's NGO Act.
 The new Act is expected to include provisions that would allow the intelligence service to monitor NGO operations and the President's office to review any request to carry out research in the country.
 This is one of the latest examples of the ongoing pressures on civil society.
-The review of the NGO Act and a corresponding NGO Policy, which has been shrouded in secrecy, comes as there is growing concern among NGOs that the current legal framework is more constraining than enabling for civil society, especially in the context of registration and operations.
+In addition to the review of the NGO Act, there is also NGO Policy, which has been shrouded in secrecy, and has comes amid growing concern among NGOs that the current legal framework is more constraining than enabling for civil society, especially in the context of registration and operations.
 In August 2016, for example, human rights organizations sent a petition to Office of the United Nations High Commissioner for Human Rights (OHCHR) human rights officer for Africa Branch (East and Southern Africa), the Centre for the Development of People (CEDEP) and Centre for Human Rights and Rehabilitation observing that since 2011 local and international organizations have experienced a number of serious human rights violations, which were recurring throughout 2016.